knpuniversity/javascript/knpu/ep3-webpack/extract-text-webpack-plugin.md

 # extract-text-webpack-plugin

 Ever since we started requiring CSS from JS, we've had this annoying problem: when the page loads... *just* for a second... there's no CSS!
+Oof!
 Ugly!
-Ah!

 This is because the CSS is packaged *inside* our JavaScript... so we need to wait for it to download and be executed.